palkan/action_policy/docs/authorization_context.md

 By default, `ActionPolicy::Base` includes `user` as authorization context.
 If you don't need it, you have to [build your own base policy](custom_policy.md).

-To specify additional contexts, you should use `authorize` method:
+To specify additional contexts, you should use the `authorize` method:

 ```ruby
 class ApplicationPolicy < ActionPolicy::Base